Microcredit

 The United Nations declared 2005 as the International Year of Microcredit to raise awareness of microfinance as a strategy for poverty reduction and financial inclusion.
 By the early 2010s, microcredit had expanded significantly across developing countries, with estimates suggesting that more than 200 million people were beneficiaries of microcredit services worldwide.

 While widely adopted, the effectiveness of microcredit remains debated, with mixed evidence on its long-term impact on poverty alleviation.

-Despite its widespread adoption, the impact of microcredit on poverty alleviation remains contested.
 Some studies have indicated that while microcredit can increase business activity, it has limited effects on household income, education, and health outcomes.
 Critics argue that microcredit may contribute to over-indebtedness and perpetuate financial instability for some borrowers.

 History

 While the term "microcredit" gained prominence in the late 20th century, the practice of offering small loans to the poor has earlier roots.
 In the 18th century, Jonathan Swift, the Anglo-Irish satirist and Dean of St. Patrick's Cathedral in Dublin, established a charitable loan fund in 1727 with £500 of his own money.
 This fund provided small, interest-free loans to impoverished tradespeople, requiring borrowers to have two neighbors act as guarantors, thereby ensuring community accountability.
 Swift's initiative inspired the creation of similar loan funds across Ireland, which, at their peak in the 19th century, provided credit to approximately 20% of Irish households.
 These early efforts laid the groundwork for later institutional models of microfinance.

 Additional early examples of small-scale lending emerged throughout the 18th and 19th centuries.
 In 1746, John Wesley, the founder of Methodism, created a lending stock for the poor in England.
 His journal on 17/1/1748 records:I made a public collection toward a lending stock for the poor.
 Our rule is, to lend only twenty shillings at once, which is repaid weekly within three months.
 I began this about a year and a half ago: thirty pounds sixteen shillings were then collected; and out of this, no less than two hundred and fifty-five persons have been relieved in eighteen months.In the mid-19th century, Lysander Spooner, an American legal theorist, argued that access to small loans could enable the poor to become self-reliant entrepreneurs.
 Around the same time in Germany, Friedrich Wilhelm Raiffeisen founded the first cooperative rural credit unions to provide affordable credit to farmers, laying the foundation for the global credit union movement.